Limnology D 15 c

 |More info:||Course syllabus|

 Students who use this as the starting course in the master programme will follow an introduction to master studies.
 This module runs as afternoon seminars during the whole course.

 Limnology is the ecology of inland waters.
 We all depend on fresh water, for drinking, fishing and recreation.
 Aquatic ecosystems further play an important role in the global carbon cycling, and thus potentially bear a great impact on our future climate.
 Due to the new European directives for water quality, water conservation and management issues are currently in focus and highly topical.
-Hence, the Limnology I course provides a good platform for anyone with an eager interest in nature conservation but also presents a good background for further studies in the applied fields of ecology (Applied ecosystems ecology).
-Also, the course represents a step towards further in-depth studies of aquatic ecosystems (Aquatic ecosystems), possible master theses and lastly towards a career in research or in applied environmental fields.
+Hence, the Limnology course provides a good base for anyone with an eager interest in water-related issues, independently if you aim for a career in management, consultancies or research.
+It also constitutes a good background for further studies in the applied fields of ecology (Applied ecosystems ecology), and for further in-depth studies of ecosystems (Biodiversity and Ecosystem functioning as well as Ecosystems in the Anthropocene).

 The book is available in electronic format for registered students.